Skip to Content

 (2) Decisions will normally be reached by discussion and consensus.
 Where this is not possible a majority vote may determine the decision.

-(3) Committee procedures will ensure that there is consistency with the University EEO Policy.
+(3) Committee procedures will ensure that there is consistency with the relevant University Policy and the procedures set out in the Academic Promotions Documents.

 (4) The Committee Chair will instruct the members and the Independent Observer prior to the commencement of the meeting on matters of confidentiality and conflict of interest, and include a statement concerning this in the College Academic Promotions Committee report.

-(b) Five Professors, one from each College selected by the Vice-Chancellor from nominations by Colleges of preferably 1 male and 1 female (excluding Heads of Departments/Institutes/School or equivalent)
+(b) Five (5) Professors, one (1) from each College, are nominated by the Colleges of preferably 1 male and 1 female (excluding Heads of Departments/Institutes/School or equivalent)

 (i) Should any of the above persons be unavailable, the Vice-Chancellor may appoint a replacement for that person.
 The Vice-Chancellor has the ability to co-opt others to enable diverse representation where appropriate.